bgin/Radar-ElectroOptical-Simulation/README.md

 2) Radio altimeter modeling and simulation.
 3) Propagation of laser and IR radiation through the turbulent atmospheric channels.
 4) Optical signals processing (background noise extraction).
-5) Sensor modeling and simulation
+5) Electro-optical sensor modeling and simulation.

 The main structure of the projects is a collection of free standing 'modules' programmatically describing various modelled components.